 - Oil Derrick

 - El Aserradero (Log Flume)

 - Batwing (operation may vary during HitP)

 - Crazy Legs (operation may vary during HitP)

 Can't make it to Holiday in the Park?
 Our video below, shot during Holiday in the Park 2014, is the next best thing to experiencing the event yourself.

 Here's another Holiday in the Park video from 2012:

 One of the special attractions at Holiday in the Park, Snow Hill, allows visitors to sled down a real snow hill — something most native Texans never get to experience.
-Ice-blowing equipment and specialized refrigeration units make the snow hill possible in the mild winters Texas experiences.
+It takes 1.8 million pounds of ice, ice-blowing equipment, and specialized refrigeration units to make the snow hill possible in the mild Texas winters.